 - If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.

-- Wear face coverings any time you are out of your private space.
-Handle your face coverings carefully and wash hands after removing the face covering you just used.
+- Wear a mask any time you are out of your private space.
+Handle your masks carefully and wash hands after removing the mask you just used.

 - Stay 6 feet away from people (social distancing) even with a mask on.